ethereum/annotated-spec/altair/beacon-chain.md

 A major feature of Altair is reforming how we keep track of which validators fulfilled which duties during an epoch so we can reward them and compute finality.

-Note that there are many subtle considerations in doing this correctly.
+There are many subtle considerations in doing this correctly.
 The easiest approach to solve this problem that a naive observer might think of is to simply give validators their reward and tracking progress toward finality immediately.
 However, this suffers from three key problems:

 1. It does not prevent validators from getting their attestations included twice (preventing that would require some kind of bitfield _anyway_)
 2. It does not have an easy path to allow rewards to be proportional to total participation levels (a feature that we want to keep to discourage censorship and inter-validator attacks)